1768

 How did he do it?

-What is The Philip Astley Project?
+The Philip Astley Project?

 250 years of circus